Tom and Jerry in New York

-Tom and Jerry in New York is an American animated television series that premiered on Boomerang and HBO Max on July 1, 2021, and ended on November 18, 2021.
-It is based on the Tom and Jerry characters and theatrical cartoon series created by William Hanna and Joseph Barbera and is a sequel series to the film Tom & Jerry (2021).
+Tom and Jerry in New York is an American animated television series that premiered on HBO Max on July 1, 2021, and ended on November 18.
+It is based on the Tom and Jerry characters and theatrical cartoon series created by William Hanna and Joseph Barbera, is a sequel series to the film Tom & Jerry (2021), and animated by Renegade Animation and Slap Happy Cartoons.

-With episodes directed by Darrell Van Citters, the show has the same art style as The Tom and Jerry Show with the original crew returning along with William Hanna (via archive recordings) as the voices of Tom and Jerry.
+With episodes directed by Darrell Van Citters, the show has the same art style as The Tom and Jerry Show (2014–21) with the original crew returning along with William Hanna (via archive recordings) as the voices of Tom and Jerry.

 Each episode usually consists of four segments: the first, second, and fourth segments are 5–6 minutes long, and the third segment runs 4 minutes.
 It features the voices of Joey D'Auria, Rick Zieff and Sam Kwasman.

+An animated Western film called Tom and Jerry: Cowboy Up! (also directed by Darrell Van Citters) was released later that year in January 2022.

 Plot

 Set after the events of the 2021 film, the series follows Tom and Jerry having new adventures in the Royal Gate Hotel and all over New York City.